DataBiosphere/terra-cli/CONTRIBUTING.md

 To publish a new image to GCR:
 1. Build the image (see above).
 2. Push it to GCR.
 (See output of build command for local image tag.)
+See the script comments for more options.
     ```
-    > ./gradlew publishDockerImage -PdockerLocalImageTag=b5fdce0

-    Task :publishDockerImage
-    Reading the CI service account key file from Vault
+    > ./tools/publish-docker.sh 92d6e09 "terra-cli/test" 92d6e09

-    Logging in to docker using this key file
+    Logging in to docker using the CI service account key file
     Login Succeeded
     Tagging the local docker image with the name to use in GCR
+    Logging into to gcloud and configuring docker with the CI service account
+    Activated service account credentials for: [dev-ci-sa@broad-dsde-dev.iam.gserviceaccount.com]
     Pushing the image to GCR
-    The push refers to repository [gcr.io/terra-cli-dev/terra-cli/v0.0]
     [...Docker push output...]
+    92d6e09: digest: sha256:f419d97735749573baff95247d0918d174cb683089c9b1370e7c99817b9b6d67 size: 2211
+    Restoring the current gcloud user
+    Updated property [core/account].
-    gcr.io/terra-cli-dev/terra-cli/v0.0:b5fdce0 successfully pushed to GCR
+    gcr.io/terra-cli-dev/terra-cli/test:92d6e09 successfully pushed to GCR

-      BUILD SUCCESSFUL in 26s
-      1 actionable task: 1 executed
     ```
-2. Pull the image from GCR (see above).
+3. Pull the image from GCR (see above).
 This is so that the name and tag on your local image matches what it will look like for someone who did not build the image.

 #### Update the default image
-To update the default image:
-1. Build the image (see above).
-2. Tag the image locally with `stable`.
-(See output of build command for local image name and tag.)
-    ```
-    docker tag terra-cli/local:b5fdce0 terra-cli/local:stable
-    ```
-3. Bump the version number in the image name in `gradle.properties`.
-    ```
-    dockerImageName=terra-cli/v0.2
-    ```
+It's best to do this as part of a release, but if it's necessary to update the default image manually:
-4. Publish the new (`stable`-tagged) image to GCR (see above).
+1. Publish the image (see above).
-5. Update the `DockerAppsRunner.DEFAULT_DOCKER_IMAGE_ID` property in the Java code.
+2. Update the `DockerAppsRunner.DEFAULT_DOCKER_IMAGE_ID` property in the Java code.

 ### Code structure